eksuas/eksuas.github.io/page3.md

   <img src="results/hw3/process/v2_spheres_dof_after_transformed_ray_normalized.png" width="410" />
 </p>

 I realized that I forgot to normalize ray directions after these transformations.
 After that I got the result above (right).
-Now, the problem seemed to be related to shading because light directions don't look correct and the scene is too bright.
-I checked the shading function and realized that all shading operations are done via non-transformed ray.
-After coming from the intersection test, if the ray is intersected with an object, ray should be inversely transformed again for remaining shading operations.
-After fixing it, the results would be below (left).
+Now, the problem seemed to be related to shading because light directions didn't look correct and the scene was too bright.
+I checked the shading function and realized that all shading operations were done via non-transformed ray.
+In addition, after a ray comes from the intersection test, if it is intersected with an object, the ray should be inversely transformed again for remaining shading operations.
+After fixing these, the result would be below (left).

 <p float="left">
   <img src="results/hw3/process/v3_spheres_dof_shading_done_with_transformed_ray.png" width="410" />
   <img src="results/hw3/process/v4_spheres_dof_light_transformed.png" width="410" />
 </p>

-It is clearly seen that the spotlight is not in the correct direction because we need to transform the light direction to the inverse local space of the object, as well.
-After fixing related operations on shading function, I got the result in the above figure (right).
-But, there are some problems still.
-Shadows do not look like correctly.
-Yes, we have to re-transform intersection ray (with localMatrix of the object) to be sure that it is ready to intersect with other objects for shadow testing.
+It is clearly seen that the spotlight was not in the correct direction because I needed to transform the light direction to the inverse local space of the object, as well.
+After fixing related operations on the shading function, I got the result in the above figure (right).
+But, there were some problems still.
+Shadows didn't look correct.
+Yes, I had to re-transform intersection ray (with localMatrix of the object) to be sure that it would be ready to intersect with other objects for shadow testing.
 The result can be seen in the following figure (left).

 <p float="left">
   <img src="results/hw3/process/v5_spheres_dof_inversed_ray_send_to_shadow_test.png" width="410" />
   <img src="results/hw3/process/v6_spheres_dof_intensity_divided_d_world.png" width="410" />
 </p>

-The problematic intensity is divided by the correct distance between light source and hit point (in shading function).
-In addition, obviously, mesh normal vectors have some problems.
+The intensity was divided by the correct distance between light source and hit point (in shading function).
+In addition, obviously, mesh normal vectors had some problems.
 After fixing the calculation of normal vectors, I got the correctly transformed result in the below.

 <p align="left"><img width="410" src="results/hw3/process/v7_spheres_dof_mesh_normal_fixed.png.png"></p>

+Ok..
+But this approach was so painful and wasteful!
+I realized that instead of transforming everything with the inverse transformation matrix, I can just transform the normal vector of objects :D
+It is more easy to implement and absolutely more faster by avoiding many operations.
+I switched this method and got the same results.

 # 2. Instancing